 It is a bad idea to weld the cast iron part using stainless steel filler metal, such as the 309 or the 312.
 These are popular to weld dissimilar metals, but cast iron contains way too much carbon.

-When a puddle forms, the carbon in the iron and the chromium in the filler metal will combine chemically to form chromium carbides.
+When a puddle forms, the carbon in the casting and the chromium in the filler metal will combine chemically to form chromium carbide.
 This is a very hard and brittle material that will crack right away when the bead starts to cool down.

 Furthermore, since chromium is no longer free to prevent corrosion, the bead and the steel’s HAZ will rust.